thelfer/tfel/docs/web/singlecrystal.md

 - `ns`: an array containing all the slip directions (unit vector based on the Burger's vector)
 - `mu`: an array containing all the orientation tensors
 - `mus`: an array containing all the symmetric part of the orientation tensors
+- `climb_tensors`: an array containing all the climb tensors (as symmetric tensors) defined as the tensorial product of the normals by themselves.

 For every slip system family, specific arrays are also provided.
 For example, `np0` contains all the normals to the slip planes of the